SamuelTallet/SketchUp-Cut-By-Altitude-Plugin/docs/README.md

 ------------

 1. Be sure to have SketchUp 2017 or newer.
-2. Download latest REG plugin from the [SketchUcation PluginStore](https://sketchucation.com/plugin/2264-cut_by_altitude).
+2. Download latest Cut By Altitude plugin from the [SketchUcation PluginStore](https://sketchucation.com/plugin/2264-cut_by_altitude).
 3. Install plugin following this [guide](https://help.sketchup.com/article/3000263).

 Usage